Fluorescence-Tools/quest/README.md

 > Peulen, T.O., Opanasyuk, O., and Seidel, C.A., 2017.
 Combining Graphical and Analytical Methods with Molecular Simulations To Analyze Time-Resolved FRET Measurements of Labeled Macromolecules Accurately.
 The Journal of Physical Chemistry B  2017, 121, 35, 8211-8241 (Feature Article)

-For more informations on ACVs see:
+For more informations on accessible contact volumes (ACVs) see:

 [![DOI for citing LabelLib](https://img.shields.io/badge/DOI-10.1016%2Fj.sbi.2016.11.012-blue.svg)](https://doi.org/10.1016/j.sbi.2016.11.012)
 > Dimura, M., Peulen, T.O., Hanke, C.A., Prakash, A., Gohlke, H. and Seidel, C.A., 2016.
 Quantitative FRET studies and integrative modeling unravel the structure and dynamics of biomolecular systems.
 Current opinion in structural biology, 40, pp.163-185.